Migrate an active DNS name to Azure App Service

 In the Azure portal, in the left navigation of the app page, select Custom domains.

-In the Custom domains page, select the + icon next to Add hostname.
+In the Custom domains page, select Add custom domain.

-Type the fully qualified domain name that you added the TXT record for, such as
+Type the fully qualified domain name you want to migrate, that corresponds to the TXT record you create, such as

 It might take some time for the new hostname to be reflected in the app's Custom domains page.
 Try refreshing the browser to update the data.